Awannaphasch2016/TODO-Manager/Working/TA_todo.md

             * students have to prepaid for shipping label for another kits.

 # TODO
-here> make sure I have address for studetns who needs labs kits to be shipped.
+ship all kits
-    here> proceed with the packing if needed ship the kit
+    who are the three students that address cannot be found are there more student from my emails that haven't get recevied kits? are there on the list? if there are thier address givendo they have address?? here> make sure I have address for studetns who needs labs kits to be shipped. here> proceed with the packing if needed ship the kit